 - Recitals for Ryedale Festival, Pierre-Boulez-Saal and Wigmore Hall

-A passionate exponent of lieder, Kieran frequently appears in recital across Europe and the UK, and has performed with eminent pianists including Christopher Glynn and Roger Vignoles.
-He made his Wigmore Hall debut in 2016 with Graham Johnson, where he returned earlier this year with RAM’s prestigious Song Circle in an evening of lieder by Carl Loewe, and later as a finalist in the 2019 Wigmore Hall/Independent Opera International Song Competition.
-That same year saw his recital debut at the Pierre-Boulez-Saal in Berlin, as part of the Heidelberger Frühling Schubert Week with Thomas Hampson and Hartmut Höll in January 2019.
-Kieran is also a 2019 Leeds Lieder Young Artist, where he recently appeared both in recital and in masterclasses with Angelika Kirchschlager and Malcom Martineau, and was awarded the inaugural Leeds Lieder/Schubert Institute UK Song Prize together with duo partner Richard Gowers.
+A passionate exponent of Lieder, Kieran frequently appears in recital across Europe and the UK, and has performed with eminent pianists including Christopher Glynn and Roger Vignoles.
+He made his Wigmore Hall debut in 2016 with Graham Johnson, where he returned in 2019 first with RAM’s prestigious Song Circle in an evening of Lieder by Carl Loewe, and later as a finalist in the 2019 Wigmore Hall/Independent Opera International Song Competition.
+That same year saw his recital debut at the Pierre-Boulez-Saal in Berlin, as part of the Heidelberger Frühling Schubert Week with Thomas Hampson and Hartmut Höll.
+Kieran is also a 2019 Leeds Lieder Young Artist and was awarded the inaugural Leeds Lieder/Schubert Institute UK Song Prize together with duo partner Richard Gowers.
 He recently recorded a complete Brahms Lieder recording with Ulrich Eisenlohr on NAXOS, for future release.

-On the concert platform Kieran has appeared as soloist with orchestras and ensembles including Orchestra l’arte del mondo, Concert Royal Köln, Bochumer Symphoniker and the Brandenburg Sinfonia.
-Kieran was also a regular soloist in the RAM/Kohn Foundation Bach Cantata series, working with some of the country’s leading baroque players under the baton of conductors including Philippe Herreweghe and Iain Ledingham.
-Other recent concert highlights have included arias in both Bach Passions, Handel Messiah, Mendelssohn Paulus, Beethoven Symphony No. 9, Schumann Das Paradies und die Peri, Stravinsky Cantata and Arvo Pärt Passio.
+On the concert platform Kieran has appeared as soloist with orchestras and ensembles including Antwerp Symphony Orchestra, Orchestra l’arte del mondo, Concert Royal Köln, Bochumer Symphoniker and the Brandenburg Sinfonia in repertoire ranging from Handel Messiah, Mendelssohn Paulus, Beethoven Symphony No 9, Schumann Das Paradies und die Peri to Stravinsky Cantata and Arvo Pärt Passio.